mashemat/mashemat.github.io/_pages/teaching.md

    - **Year**: 2 Academic Years (2017,2018)
    - **Description**: The course provides an overview of operating system (OS) architecture and its associated development frameworks, focusing on Unix-based operating systems.
 This involves examining the internal structure of the OS concerning the underlying hardware.
-I was responsible for the labs and final exam.
 You can access to the material of the course [here.](https://github.com/mashemat/Courses/tree/master/Operating%20System)

 ### 3. **Linux fundamentals and network services**
    - **Institution**: Fanavaran Pasargad J